hheyhhay/travel-tracker/README.md

 Travel Tracker allows the user to log into their account and view the trips they have upcoming, past and are currently on.
 They are able to book a new trip to one of the 50 destination options and the date and amount of travelers of their choosing.

 ## Technologies
-  - Javascript
+- JavaScript
 - HTML
-  - SCSS
+- CSS
-  - Dayjs
+- DayJs
 - eslint
 - WebPack
-	- Web API
+- RESTful APIs
-	- Mocha/Chai
+- Mocha/Chai Testing

 ## Code Architecture
   dist directory